 Also A Big Time Fan Of America's Team, The Red Hot Atlanta Braves!

-When I Need My Radio Fix I Check Out: Paul Alexander, Rick Peters, Mr. Terry Barber, WNPT Tuscaloosa, Moody Radio South, WLBF Montgomery, WDJC Birmingham and WPJB--LP Selma !February 2, 2014 at 7:54 am #97203
+When I Need My Radio Fix I Check Out: George Henry, Paul Alexander, Rick Peters, Terry Barber, WNPT Tuscaloosa, Moody, WLBF Montgomery, WDJC Birmingham, WZNN Maplesville and WPJB--LP Selma !February 2, 2014 at 7:54 am #97203

 Who owns The Weather Channel?
 Comcast.
 A cable company.
 They don’t like satellite TV.
 They kept their regional sports channel (CSN) off DirecTV until a court order forced them to make it available.